As a public school employee, you dedicate your career to the future of Florida’s students. You deserve a secure and comfortable future of your own.

 Learn more about annuities and mutual funds.

-Five investment companies comprise the Model Plan selected by the IBC to provide supplementary retirement products in the following categories:
+Four investment companies comprise the Model Plan selected by the IBC to provide supplementary retirement products in the following categories:

 Yes.
 The Model Plan was designed to meet the supplementary retirement investment needs of all school employees.
 Because of the diversity of products available from Model Plan companies, participants will find options that meet their individual circumstances.